Let’s face it, meat is resource

-Okay, here me out; I’m not trying to convert you to carnivores but I would like to make the case that the debate isn’t as clear cut as it seems.
+Okay, here me out; I’m probably not going to convert your vegetarian ways but I would like to make the case that the debate isn’t as clear cut as it seems.
 Heresy, I know.
-Please hear me out before sending me to the proverbial butter’s block.
+Before sending me to the proverbial butter’s block, hear me out.

 According to the NaturalNews.com article Four Reasons People Become Vegetarian most people are vegetarians for one or more of the following reasons (Jones-Shoeman, 2011): health, environment, ethics (the killing of animals), and global food shortages.
-In my argument, I will attempt to address each reason, though, as I feel that issues of health, the killing of animals, and food shortages are extremely debatable, I will more heavily focus my attention on environmental impact (which I will address last).
+In defence of meat, I will attempt to address each of these, though, as I feel that issues of health, the killing of animals, and food shortages are extremely debatable, I will more heavily focus my attention on environmental impact (which I will address last).

 Global Food Shortages Isn’t meat production far more resource intensive?
 Absolutely, and we could produce far more vegetables (and food) if we moved away from producing animals for consumption (I will address this, in a moment).
-In truth, though,already produce enough food to feed ten billion people (Holt Gimenez, 2012); the problem isn’t one of production but of distribution and inequality.
-However, I do think that we could be growing our food better and on less land; using urban agriculture, as an example,
+In truth, the world already produces enough food to feed ten billion people (Holt Gimenez, 2012); the problem isn’t one of production but of distribution and inequality.
+However, I do think that we could be growing our food better and on less land; using urban agriculture, as an example.

 Environment Before beginning, just to prove that I don’t have my head in the sand, here are some frightening statistic about the current state of meat production: